yui-mhcp/yui-mhcp/README.md

 - [x] [Image processing](https://github.com/yui-mhcp/data_processing)
 - [x] [Text processing](https://github.com/yui-mhcp/data_processing)

-All projects are in separate repositories so that it will be easier to contribute to a particular topic without carrying about other projects
+All topics are in separate repositories so that it is easier to contribute to a particular topic without carrying about other projects

 ## Objectives and applications